 Download the Article:

-NOTE: External users please access the article here
+NOTE: External users please access the article here.

 Associations Between Traumatic Brain Injury and Cognitive Decline Among Older Veteran Men – A Twin Study

-Background and objectives: Traumatic brain injuries (TBIs) are associated with increased risk of dementia, but whether lifetime TBI influences cognitive trajectories in later life is less clear.
+Abstract: Traumatic brain injuries (TBIs) are associated with increased risk of dementia, but whether lifetime TBI influences cognitive trajectories in later life is less clear.
 Cognitive interventions after TBI may improve cognitive trajectories and delay dementia.
 Because twins share many genes and environmental factors, we capitalize on the twin study design to examine the association between lifetime TBI and cognitive decline.

 Methods: Participants were members of the National Academy of Sciences-National Research Council’s Twin Registry of male veterans of World War II with self or proxy-reported history of TBI and with up to 4 observations over 12 years of the modified Telephone Interview for Cognitive Status (TICS-m).
 We used linear random-effects mixed models to analyze the association between TBI and TICS-m in the full sample and among co-twins discordant for TBI.
 Additional TBI predictor variables included number of TBIs, severity (loss of consciousness [LOC]), and age of first TBI (age <25 vs 25+ years [older age TBI]).
 Models were adjusted for age (centered at 70 years), age-squared, education, wave, twin pair, lifestyle behaviors, and medical conditions.